HiPERCAM/hipercam/README.rst

   python setup.py --user

+or

+  pip install . --user

+or

+  pip install . --user --upgrade

 depending on whether you have root priviledges and how you have set things up.
-If you have multiple versions of python, then you need to specify python3
+If you have multiple versions of python, then you need to specify python3, and the last line should use pip3

 Tom Marsh